 It’s perfectly reasonable to satisfy your sweet tooth every once in a while and Valentine’s Day is a great time to do it.
 Who doesn’t love a fancy Godiva or Lindt chocolate?
 What you want to stay far away from is soda and fruit juice.
 Both beverages are a major source of sugar.
 No amount of fluoride in toothpaste or mouthwash is going to stop tooth decay from happening if an unhealthy amount of sugar is included in your daily diet.
 The days add up to weeks, which add up to months, then years.
 As life goes on, sugar consumed every day will cause cavities.

 BACTERIA LEADS TO PLAQUE

 If you have a sweet tooth and tend to consume sugar on a regular basis versus only on holidays like Valentine’s Day, call Chicago’s Sugar Fix Dental Loft.
-Schedule a consultation with Dr. Jessica T. Emery to have your teeth checked for possible signs of tooth decay or cavities.
+Schedule a consultation with Dr. Brittany Dickinson to have your teeth checked for possible signs of tooth decay or cavities.
 It’s never too late to put an end to bad habits and help fight disease.
-Remember that eating and drinking less sugar means less bacteria hanging around in your mouth.
-The less bacteria present, the less acid can be produced.
+Remember that eating and drinking less sugar means fewer bacteria hanging around in your mouth.
+The fewer bacteria present, the less acid can be produced.
 You’ll have a better chance of keeping your original tooth enamel when there is hardly any acid being made in your mouth.